-You implemented an online community for LoyLogic employees.
-After 18 months you have a 90% engagement rate.
-What is it about this community that appeals to employees?
+You created an online community for LoyLogic employees.
+After 18 months you achieved 90% engagement.
+How did this work?

 Two things: Trust and it’s their space.
 We trust them.
 We launched the internal app with an initiative or two that were fun or engaging to get people involved.But we made it non-compulsory and allowed our employees (which we call pilots) to fill with whatever they wanted.

 There’s no metrics against it, it’s not a “command and control mechanism”.
 We encourage people to recognise each other through our ‘thanku’ initiative, which integrates our our own internal Choice rewards program from our core loyalty business.
 We give people the opportunity to post success stories and use the values, but we don’t enforce it.
 Initially there was concern about people abusing it, but by giving people trust there was voluntary engagement with it and that what makes it stick.
 It’s got a healthy sprinkling of fun in it too, which means people look forward to going onto it and seeing what people have posted.